indiesoftby/defold-sharp-sprite/README.md

 # Sharp Sprite - RGSS for Defold

 Sharp Sprite is the implementation of *Rotated Grid Super-Sampling (RGSS)* for the [Defold](https://defold.com/) engine.
-If you use down-scaled high-resolution images in your game and you want to get rid of blurriness (because of mipmapping) or sharpness (because of disabled mipmapping), then RGSS is for you:
+If you use down-scaled high-resolution images in your game and you want to get rid of blurriness (because of mipmapping) or sharpness (because of disabled mipmapping), then RGSS is for you.

 ![RGSS vs Builtin](rgss_vs_builtin.gif)